-When designing your circuit, choose compound exercises, such as squats, pushups and lunges, whenver possible.
-These moves ensure that you're truly maximizing your workout by hitting the most muscle groups possible.
-Also, follow this 4-part framework that provides a killer full-body workout while torching major calories.
+When designing your circuit, choose compound exercises, such as squats, pushups, and lunges whenver possible.
+These moves ensure that you're truly maximizing your workout by hitting the most muscle groups as possible.
+Also, follow this four-part framework that provides a killer full-body workout while torching major calories.
 You can repeat the same four moves for the entire workout or keep the same framework while choosing new exercises each successive time:

-The cardio intervals can be anything that raises your heart rate even further: Jumping rope, burpees, running in place, box jumps, etc. Mix it up to add variety to the circuit.
-Here's one example of a phenomenal 20-minute, 3-part circuit workout to improve aerobic conditioning, burn fat and build muscle.
+The cardio intervals can be anything that raises your heart rate even further: jumping rope, burpees, running in place, box jumps, etc. Mix it up to add variety to the circuit.
+Here's one example of a phenomenal 20-minute, three-part circuit workout to improve aerobic conditioning, burn fat, and build muscle.

 The perfect 20-minute circuit